MV Hebrides

-MV Hebrides (Innse Gall) is a ferry operated by Caledonian MacBrayne from Uig to Lochmaddy and Tarbert, the main settlements of North Uist and Harris respectively.
+MV Hebrides (Innse Gall) is an inter-island ferry operating in Scotland, owned by Caledonian Maritime Assets and operated by its subsidiary Caledonian MacBrayne.
+She entered service in the Hebrides in 2001, operating on the "Uig Triangle" from Uig on the Isle of Skye to Lochmaddy and Tarbert, the main settlements of North Uist and Harris respectively.
+She has spent most of her career operating on the Uig Triangle, with occasional stints relieving other vessels on different routes.
+She is the third vessel to bear the name of the islands she serves.

 History

-The present MV Hebrides revived a traditional name on the "Uig Triangle" and is the third vessel in the CalMac fleet to have borne that name over the years.
-She carries the bell of the first (an 1898 steamer) which also graced the second "Heb" (1964).
-The 1964 ship was MacBrayne's first car ferry and very much a favourite, which for twenty years also sailed from Uig, Skye.
+MV Hebrides revived a traditional name on the "Uig Triangle" and is the third vessel in the fleets of Caledonian MacBrayne (CalMac) and its predecessors to have borne the name in a span of 130 years.
+She carries the bell of the first (an 1898 steamer that operated into the 1950s) that was also carried by the second Hebrides (1964-85).
+The second "Heb" was CalMac's first car ferry, that for twenty years also sailed from Uig, Skye.

-Following sea trials on the Clyde in early 2001, Hebrides made her way round to Uig, Tarbert and Lochmaddy, conducting berthing trials at the three linkspans.
+Following sea trials on the River Clyde in early 2001, Hebrides made her way round to Uig, Tarbert and Lochmaddy, conducting berthing trials at the three linkspans.
 Uig and Tarbert piers had to be extended to accommodate the new, larger vessel.
-On entry into service on 24 March 2001 she displaced to Islay.
-Her service speed is 16.5 kn, which cuts the crossing times to around 100 minutes and allows three return trips per day.
+On entry into service on 24 March 2001 she initially displaced on services to Islay.
+Her service speed is 16.5 kn, which cut the crossing times to around 100 minutes and allowed three return trips per day.
 There were no Sunday sailings to or from Tarbert, so Hebrides concentrated on serving Lochmaddy on North Uist.
-The ratio of crossings is approximately 2:1 in favour of North Uist.
-Having at Stornoway (serving Lewis and Harris), and in 2003 the introduction of the new (making inter-island access easier) have encouraged this trend.
+The ratio of crossings was approximately 2:1 in favour of North Uist.
+Having at Stornoway (serving Lewis and Harris), and in 2003 the introduction of the new (making inter-island access easier) encouraged this trend.